MrSleeps/FrigateTimelapser/README.md

 And finally, if you wanted to return a json which you can use in some other webpage/script/whatever you'd call http://your.host.tld:8500/frontdoor/timelapse/0/1 which would return json like: ```{"action":"finishedTimelapse","filename":"frontdoor/2024-02-12-02-55-06.mp4","camera":"frontdoor"}```

 Generating the timelapse takes some time, it's not an instant thing.
-Obviously the fast the host system is the quicker it will be.
+Obviously the faster the host system is the quicker it will be.

 It's very much written for my needs and as such will have bugs (and zero error checking), suggestions/problems in "Issues" here on Github.